Single Sign On (SSO)

 Reporting: Understand and report on access with detailed authentication logs in a business context from a central administration console.

-Single Sign-On, also abbreviated as SSO, is a method used by organisations to enable an end user or different users in an organisation to securely log in to different applications and websites using the same credentials.
+Single Sign-On, or SSO, is a method organisations use to enable an end user or different users to securely log in to different applications and websites using the same credentials.

-Single Sign-On works by allowing the end user to access different software connected to the application they log in to.
-An example of this is when a user logs in to a single SSO portal, authenticating once, and can then access various cloud applications such as O365 and Salesforce without supplying additional credentials.
+Single Sign-On allows the end user to access different software connected to the application they log in to.
+An example is when a user logs in to a single SSO portal, authenticating once, and can access various cloud applications such as O365 and Salesforce without supplying additional credentials.

-Additional to the increased benefits of user experience, SSO gives full and granular control of the organisation over access rights for all users giving an increased security posture, especially around user management.
+In addition to the increased benefits of user experience, SSO gives the organisation full and granular control over access rights for all users, which increases security posture, especially around user management.

 When members of your organisation only require one set of login credentials to access applications, the authentication system allows the following benefits;